b4bergi/ctf-writeups/nahamcon-2021/AgentTesterV2.md

 # Issueing arbitrary requests
 The site uses puppeteer to open a browser and issue requests to google.com with our selected user-agent.
-If you solved the first challenge you know there is a sql-injection reachable via the user-agent input.
+If you solved the first challenge then you know that there is a sql-injection reachable via the user-agent input.

 ```python
   query = db.session.execute("SELECT userAgent, url FROM uAgents WHERE userAgent = %s'" % uAgent).fetchone()